bologer/anycomment.io/readme.txt

 **Fixes:**

 * When user did not have social profile URL it lead to clickable name but incorrect URL, #60
+* Do not load styles & scrips globally, only in plugin pages

 = 0.0.41 – 29.07.2018 =